Please note that the text, audio and video on this website may include the names, voices and images of people who have passed away.

 Please respect the people, language and culture of the materials and content of this website.

-The Centre for Australian Languages and Linguistics (CALL) celebrates the richness of Australia’s first languages by supporting projects and providing services, initiatives and advocacy in response to globalisation, cultural homogenisation, language attrition and language loss.
-The work of the Centre is underpinned by Batchelor Institute’s vision as a site of national significance in Indigenous education – strengthening identity, achieving success and transforming lives.
+The Centre for Australian Languages and Linguistics (CALL) celebrates the richness of Australia’s first languages.
+It supports projects and provides services, initiatives and advocacy in language maintenance and revival.
+The work of the Centre is underpinned by Batchelor Institute’s vision as a place of national significance in Indigenous education – strengthening identity, achieving success and transforming lives.

-As a language centre based in the Division of Higher Education and Research at Batchelor Institute, and closely connected with Batchelor Press, CALL’s language support work includes language recording and documentation, resource production and supporting the growth of the next generations of language workers through providing opportunities for intergenerational work and learning.
+As a Language Centre based in the Faculty of Tertiary Education and Research at Batchelor Institute, and closely connected with Batchelor Press, CALL’s language support work includes language recording and documentation, resource production and supporting the growth of the next generations of language workers through providing opportunities for intergenerational work and learning.

 CALL has a presence in the Top End and in Central Australia.
-In Central Australia are Angela Harrison, Manager, and Vanessa Farrelly, Pertame Language Project Officer, and a number of casual staff working on language projects.
-In the Top End are Annette Woodbridge, Admin, and Maurice O’Riordan, Publications Manager, both working for Batchelor Press.
-Maree Klesch, former Director of CALL and Batchelor Press is currently completing language projects.
+In Central Australia are Angela Harrison (Manager), and Vanessa Farrelly (Pertame Language Project Officer), and a number of casual staff working on language projects.
+In the Top End, Maurice O’Riordan (Publication Manager) works for Batchelor Institute Press.
+Maree Klesch, former Director of CALL and Batchelor Institute Press is currently completing language projects.

 In addition to the CALL staff are the many Batchelor Institute staff with whom CALL collaborates.
-These include higher education, library, VET - art, conservation and land management and media staff - and all the admin and other support staff not mentioned.
+These include Research, the library, VET - Art, Conservation and Land Management and Media staff - and other admin and support staff.
 CALL is grateful for their support and collaboration.

-CALL also places a high priority on its Associates.
-Among the Associates are language experts, linguists and others who through their commitment, interest and various skills have provided great suppor for CALL work and projects.
+CALL also collaborates widely with language experts, linguists and others who through their commitment, interest and various skills have provided great support for CALL work and projects.
 If you are interested in working with us, please contact our research division at firstname.lastname@example.org, or Angela Harrison at email@example.com.

 In the words of Jeanie Bell, linguist, activist, educator and long-time Batchelor language custodian: